 Please email or call 020 7332 3820 for more information.

 Archives from the three groups of archives listed above can be consulted at Guildhall Library, on production of either a City of London History Card or other acceptable proof of identity (passport, driving licence, City Library card).
 Please request archives by writing out application slips available at the Guildhall Library enquiries desk.

 The consultation of these archives is on the Rare Books Table in Guildhall Library only (maximum of 12 readers).

 Items can be consulted during Guildhall Library opening hours: Monday to Saturday, (9.30am – 4.45pm).

-All email and telephone enquiries about the five groups of archives housed at Guildhall Library should be addressed to LMA in the first instance.
-An archivist with knowledge of these collections will be providing regular surgeries on Friday mornings at Guildhall Library to assist with problems relating specifically to the records.
-Access to all other former Guildhall Manuscripts collections besides the five groups of archives listed above will be concentrated at LMA.
+All email and telephone enquiries about the three groups of archives housed at Guildhall Library should be addressed to LMA in the first instance.
+Access to all other former Guildhall Manuscripts collections besides the three groups of archives listed above will be concentrated at LMA.
 Advance notice is required for access to some collections, particularly business records.

 For specific access advice please contact LMA.

 If you wish to keep in touch with us as the service evolves, please sign up to receive our regular electronic newsletter.
 It contains a combination of interesting articles on new collections, recently catalogued material, forthcoming events and service improvements.